-Have you started to think about your winter holidays yet, a short break skiing or snow boarding perhaps?
+Have you started to think about your winter holidays yet, a short break skiing or snowboarding perhaps?
 But have you stopped to consider what these holidays would be like without snow?
-Pretty dull I would have thought… As the world warms up these holidays could become just a distant memory, but do you believe its going to happen in your life time?
+Pretty dull I would have thought… As the world warms up these holidays could become just a distant memory, but do you believe it’s going to happen in your lifetime?
 Honestly, I think we are going to come face to face with our impacts sooner than most think as North America ski industry melts before our eyes and the Maldives begins to sink.
-It seems we are disconnected between our holidays and the effects it is having elsewhere in the world.
+It seems we are disconnected from our holidays and the effects it is having elsewhere in the world.

-Probably due to the upcoming climate talks in Paris, the focus of this years World Travel Market’s World Responsible Tourism Day was climate change.
-It was kicked of with a keynote speech from Kevin Anderson who is a Professor of Energy and Climate Change.
+Probably due to the upcoming climate talks in Paris, the focus of this year’s World Travel Market’s World Responsible Tourism Day was climate change.
+It was kicked off with a keynote speech from Kevin Anderson who is a Professor of Energy and Climate Change.
 Kevin believes we have done nothing about climate change for the past 25 years.
-So why has the tourism industry partly ignored climate change when it could destroy the all important destination?
+So why has the tourism industry partly ignored climate change when it could destroy the all-important destination?

 The key issue is its reliance upon the airlines as its own beating heart.
-Planes form the arteries that transport travelers all over the world.
+Planes form the arteries that transport travellers all over the world.
 They beat new life into economies, environments and communities, contributing to the local economy, elevating poverty and bring value to natural resources that are then conserved.
-Like most things if you remove its heart it will collapse and currently there’s no alternative.
+Like most things, if you remove its heart it will collapse and currently, there’s no alternative.
 Today tourists have turned a hopeless blind eye, to challenge the airlines would mean challenging our own glorious holidays.

 I am not suggesting that we stop going on holiday; not only would that be very unpopular but tourism is a huge economic driver.
-Tourism is a life line to least developing countries, offering job creation, poverty alleviation, environmental protection and multicultural understanding.
-However, in the wake of the VW conspiracy it is also time to put pressure on the airlines to improve efficiency before its to late.
+Tourism is a lifeline to least developing countries, offering job creation, poverty alleviation, environmental protection and multicultural understanding.
+However, in the wake of the VW conspiracy, it is also time to put pressure on the airlines to improve efficiency before it’s too late.
 We need to try and look past our own holidays before we actually come face to face with the problems we are causing.
-It will be sad to know that it was our own greed that made the snow melt from the slopes, beautiful islands disappear below the waves, multicolored coral become baron and the fires to cross jungles.
+It will be sad to know that it was our own greed that made the snow melt from the slopes, beautiful islands disappear below the waves, multicoloured coral becomes baron and the fires to cross jungles.